Regret-Optimal Q-Learning with Low Cost for Single-Agent and Federated Reinforcement Learning

 \cite{jin2018q} proposed the first two model-free algorithms with theoretical guarantees: both attaining suboptimal regrets compared with the information-theoretic lower bound. \cite{bai2019provably} modified their algorithms and further reduced the number of policy updates, also known as the switching cost, to a logarithmic dependency on $T$.
 Later, \cite{zhang2020almost} proposed UCB-Advantage that reaches the near-optimal regret of $\tilde{O}(\sqrt{H^2SAT})$ and a logarithmic switching cost, but it comes with a large burn-in cost: the regret upper bound is valid only when $T\geq \tilde{O}(S^6A^4H^{28})$.
 Here, $\tilde{O}$ hides logarithmic factors.
 To mitigate this, \cite{li2023breaking} introduced the near-optimal Q-EarlySettled-Advantage algorithm, which significantly reduces the burn-in cost to $\tilde{O}(SAH^{10})$, scaling linearly with $S$ and $A$.
 However, this improvement comes at the expense of a high switching cost that scales linearly with $T$.
 Thus, UCB-Advantage and Q-EarlySettled-Advantage suffer notable limitations: the former requires a large burn-in cost, and the latter fails to achieve logarithmic switching cost.
 This raises the following open question:

-In many real-world applications, an individual agent faces significant limitations in data collection, and the agents can jointly learn an optimal policy, thereby improving the sample efficiency.
-This naturally leads to the framework of Federated Reinforcement Learning (FRL) that leverages parallel explorations across multiple agents coordinated by a central server, enabling faster learning while preserving data privacy and maintaining low communication costs.
-The regret information-theoretic lower bound for any tabular MDP and any FRL algorithm with $M$ agents naturally extends to $O(\sqrt{MH^2SAT})$, where $T$ denotes the average number of steps per agent.
+In many real-world scenarios, an individual agent faces significant limitations in data collection, and agents can jointly learn an optimal policy, thereby improving the sample efficiency.
+This naturally motivates the framework of Federated Reinforcement Learning (FRL) that leverages parallel explorations across multiple agents coordinated by a central server.
+FRL enables faster learning while preserving data privacy and maintaining low communication costs, defined as the total number of scalars shared among the central server and the local agents.
+The regret information-theoretic lower bound for any tabular MDP and any FRL algorithm with $M$ agents naturally extends to $\Omega(\sqrt{MH^2SAT})$, where $T$ denotes the average number of steps per agent.